-Breast asymmetry refers to when one breast is a different size or shape than the other.
-A mammogram or breast cancer screening may show asymmetrical breast size or density.
-What does this mean for a woman’s health?
+Breast asymmetry, or uneven breasts, refers to when one breast is a different size or shape than the other.
+Asymmetrical breast size or density may be a sign of a higher risk of breast cancer.

 Most women’s breasts are slightly different in size, shape, and position.
 Uneven breasts or nipples are not usually a cause for concern.

 However, breast tissue or breast density that is significantly uneven has been linked to an increased risk of breast cancer.
 Regular mammograms can test for abnormalities or changes in breast tissue.

 In this article, we look at the causes and diagnosis of asymmetrical breasts, what is normal, and when to see a doctor.
 We also discuss mammogram results related to asymmetrical breasts and what they mean.

 In most cases, breast asymmetry is perfectly normal.
 In fact, the two sides of the whole body might be slightly different, though any asymmetry may be more noticeable in the breasts.

 However, if a person notices a change in the size or shape of one breast, they should see a doctor to find out the cause.

 A significant difference in size or shape between the breasts is less common.
 This does not always cause medical problems, but a doctor can advise on this.